“I’ve visited many cities around the world and Manila is one of the scariest.”

 3. Check for Discount Passes

-I love Klook.
-They offer deals in multiple cities throughout Asia, including Manila.
-If you’re looking for deals on things like tours, transfers, and activities, then you can search through this list of Manila attractions on Klook.
+There are many websites that offer discount passes to tours and services.
+One of the websites I’ve used the most is Klook.
+They offer deals in many cities around the world, including Manila.
+If you’re looking for deals on things like tours, airport transfers, and activities, then you can search through this list of Manila attractions on Klook.
 You’ll often find interesting activities that you wouldn’t normally think of yourself so it’s definitely worth a look.

 4. Get Travel Insurance